Michigan Probate Bond |

 AmeriPro Surety Bonds –

-Update June 2019: We now offer the Michigan probate bond at a flat fee (depending on the amount) for any probate bond, guardian, or administrator bond, up to $250,000 —these are for Executors, Administrators, or Personal Representatives.
+Update June 2019: We now offer the Michigan probate bond at a flat fee (depending on the amount) for any probate bond, or administrator bond, up to $250,000 —these are for Executors, Administrators, or Personal Representatives.
 This means that there is no credit inquiry or underwriting involved: After completing an application, providing us with a copy of the probate order, and payment of the premium, the probate bond is issued to you immediately.
-Amounts above $100,000 will still undergo standard underwriting; however, you will still qualify for a fair premium rate.
+Amounts above $250,000 will still undergo standard underwriting and good credit will be required for approval for these higher amounts.

 Probate – Michigan